Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 ![Cloud9 Edit yaml](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-2-edit-yaml-functionName.png)

-After that, run the following Git commands to create a new git branch for production.
+After that, run the following Git commands to push function name change and create a new Git branch for production.
+If you are on Cloud9 IDE, you can click `+` button and select `New Terminal` to open a terminal tab to run the following commands.

 ```bash
 git add template.yml;
 git commit -m 'update function name';